Currently, there are 7 functions associated with the sample

 #> geometry

-nSamp = 200, # number of desired samples
+nSamp = 200, # number of desired sample units

 access = access, # define access road network

-mindist = 200, # minimum distance samples must be apart from one another
+mindist = 200, # minimum distance sample units must be apart from one another

-buff_inner = 50, # inner buffer - no samples within this distance from road
+buff_inner = 50, # inner buffer - no sample units within this distance from road

 #> Simple feature collection with 200 features and 0 fields